griffithlab/rnabio.org/_posts/0003-04-03-DE_Visualization_AdvancedR.md

 ### Supplementary R DE Visualization

-Occasionally you may wish to reformat and work with stringtie output in R manually.
-Therefore we provide an optional/advanced tutorial on how to format your results for R and perform "old school" (non-ballgown) visualization of your data.
+Occasionally you may wish to reformat and work with expression estimates in R ad hoc.
+Therefore we provide an optional/advanced tutorial on how to formvisualize your results for R and perform "old school" (non-ballgown, non-DESeq2) visualization of your data.

 In this tutorial you will: